 “The Consumer Reports recommendation is certainly a big thing for Toyota,” said Jake Fisher, the magazine’s director of automotive testing, in a phone interview with Bloomberg.
 Fisher said he wasn’t aware of any vehicle returning to the recommended list faster than Camry.

 For years, the Camry has been a recommended model from Consumer Reports and it is only a very small offering of 2013 models that were labeled as not being a good buy.

 “Toyota’s willingness to rapidly address the Camry’s safety issues confirms its desire to maintain the model’s position as an industry benchmark,” said Karl Brauer, senior industry analyst for Kelley Blue Book, in an e-mail to Bloomberg.
 “The new car market has never been more competitive, putting constant pressure on Camry’s position as a sales leader.”

-The Toyota Camry sales have rose 1.3 percent this year and it sits at 378,520 units through November.
-It is more than 40,000 units ahead the Honda Accord, its closest competitor.
+The Toyota Camry sales have risen 1.3 percent this year and it sits at 378,520 units through November.
+It is more than 40,000 units ahead of the Honda Accord, its closest competitor.